justnonamenoname/lifeticle/readme.txt

 And if that something did not exist before birth, then no matter what happened in the world, how could you have come to exist in it?
 If the matter you are made of did not exist before your birth, then no matter what happened in the world, how could you have come to exist in it?
 Today, cryonics offers a solution for what to do with the body in the event of death.
-The more widespread this idea becomes, the faster it will be implemented, regardless of life extension technologies.
+Regardless of life extension technologies.
 The less time someone has left, the more critical it becomes—this is the time needed to prepare the cryochamber.

 Death can be defeated.